NickSchweitzer/Collections/Docs/index.md

 ### [Red Black Tree](./Reference/TheCodingMonkey.Collections.BST/RedBlackTree-2.md)

 A Red Black Tree is a type of self balancing binary search tree.
-Each node tracks a color enumeration, and therfore stores slightly more information about the node than a standard binary search tree.
+Each node tracks a color enumeration, and therefore stores slightly more information about the node than a standard binary search tree.
 Because it is self balancing, all operations are O(log n).

 [More information](https://en.wikipedia.org/wiki/Red–black_tree).